-If you have been considering adding indoor rowing to your workout routine, or making it your only workout routine, there are some things you should consider pertaining to what you want out of your workout routine and why you should (or shouldn’t) consider using an indoor rowing machine.
+If you have been considering adding indoor rowing to your workout routine, or making it your only workout routine, there are some things you should consider pertaining to what you want out of your total body workout routine and why you should (or shouldn’t) consider using an indoor rowing machine.

 What is Indoor Rowing?